-- a) No Large-scale Generation Certificates (LGCs) have been created; or - b)LGCs have been created and voluntarily surrendered against the rated premises. - For documentation requirements, see Section 11.8.1.
+a)No Large-scale Generation Certificates (LGCs) have been created; or b)LGCs have been created and voluntarily surrendered against the rated premises.

 The electricity consumed from an OREG system will not count as renewable electricity in the REI:

 - i) If LGCs have been created and sold; or - ii) If the OREG System is not metered in accordance with the preceding chapters.